Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/README.md

 ![Data Warehouse Design](./resources/images/softcartRelationships.png)

 ### [Task 3](./tasks/task3.md): Create a BI dashboard:
+- Create a dashboard with three charts
    - Create a line chart of total sales per month over all years
    - Create a piechart of sales by category
    - Create a barchart of quarterly sales of books
+- Set a timer of 24 hours on every chart to make the dashboard updated every day by querying the data warehouse for the latest data

 Here is a screenshoot of the dashboard